sunflowerseastar/sinistrocular/copyright/index.md

 layout: post
 title: Copyright Information
 ---
-### Photography

-Photographs are individually copyrighted (all rights reserved if unmarked).
+Photographs are all copyrighted with all rights reserved unless indicated as otherwise.